-On May 31, 2003 the Company acquired certain assets and liabilities of WaferYield, Inc., ("WaferYield") a privately held company, which primarily included WaferYield's proprietary shot map WAMATM technology and related business.
+On May 31, 2003 the Company acquired WaferYield, Inc., ("WaferYield") a privately held company, which primarily included WaferYield's proprietary shot map WAMATM technology and related business.
 The WAMA product offering is designed to optimize semiconductor wafer shot maps to help semiconductor companies achieve greater yield and net die per wafer, higher stepper throughput and reduced probe test costs.
-This acquisition adds to the Company's product offering and its capabilities in enabling semiconductor companies to improve yield and performance of integrated circuits or ICs.
-The aggregate purchase price was \$4.1 million, which included cash payments of \$2.6 million and the recognition of \$1.5 million in other liabilities associated with future payments that are contingent upon the attainment of certain revenue performance objectives.
+The acquisition added to the Company's product offering and its capabilities in enabling semiconductor companies to improve yield and performance of integrated circuits or ICs.
+The aggregate purchase price was \$4.1 million, which included cash payments of \$2.6 million and the recognition of \$1.5 million in other liabilities associated with future payments that were contingent upon the attainment of certain revenue performance objectives.
+Such revenue performance objectives could have resulted in future payments of up to \$5.0 million.
 There were no other assets or liabilities assumed in connection with the acquisition.
-The agreement also contains additional payments in the event the Company achieves further performance objectives as specified in the agreement, up to an additional payment of \$3.5 million.
-Any additional payments made as a result of achieving such operating levels, which exceed amounts currently accrued, will be accounted for as goodwill.
-The entire purchase price has been allocated to core technology which is being amortized over an estimated useful life of 4 years.
+During the three months ended June 30, 2004, the Company agreed to pay \$1.0 million to settle the future incentive agreement.
+As a result of this settlement, the remaining \$4.0 million under the original agreement is no longer payable.
+Upon final determination of this liability, the Company reduced in connection with the acquisition.
+The entire purchase price has been allocated to core technology, which is being amortized over an estimated useful life of 4 years.
 The acquisition has been accounted for using the purchase method of accounting in accordance with SFAS No. 141, and accordingly, the Company's consolidated financial statements from May 31, 2003 include the impact of the acquisition.
 Pro forma results of operations have not been presented because the effect of the acquisition was not material to the Company.
-Amortization expense associated with acquired core technology recognized in connection with the acquisition is anticipated to be approximately \$1.0 million annually.
+Amortization expense associated with acquired core technology recognized in connection with the acquisition is anticipated to be approximately \$900,000 annually.